ComponentsImages

 Abstract geometric pattern with colorful shapes

-The alt attribute is mandatory for SEO and accessibility.
-Provide descriptive text that explains the image content.
+The alt attribute is required.
+Provide concise, descriptive text that explains the image content to screen readers.

 path